craftcms/feed-me/README.md

 - Radio Buttons
 - Rich Text
 - Tags
-- Users (existing users only)
+- Users

+**Planned support**

+- Matrix
+- Table

+###Element Creation

+For certain elements, it may be benefitial to create the element's data, if not already created.
+Like if an Asset doesn't exist in your Assets collection, upload it.
+Similarly with Categories, and other fields.

+Currently, Feed Me handles the following applicable fields in these ways:

 **Assets:** Only supports mapping existing assets to this entry.
 Must provide filename (without extension) to successfully map.

+**Categories:** Are created if they do not exist, or mapped if they do.
+The value provided in the feed data must be the Name for the category.

 **Entries:** Only supports mapping existing entries to this entry.
 The feed field must contain either the Title or Slug of the entry to successfully map.

+**Tags:** Are always created.

 **Users:** Only supports mapping existing users to this entry.
 The feed field must contain either the users email or username to successfully map.

+We plan to include options for whether you would like to do this on a per-field basis.

 ### Duplication Handling